deviant-syndrome/spear2sc/README.rst

 This package provides utilities to read SPEAR_ particle files, perform basic analysis on them and also convert them to a CSV file, that can be then directly read by SuperCollider_.
 It reads the basic Spear format which is just a list of sinusoidal signals each classified with frequency, amplitude and temporal position.
-When the Allows you to play particle-resynthezied samples in SuperCollider.
+When conversion is done, it allows you to play particle-resynthezied samples in SuperCollider (sample code included).
 This package provides the above functionality in form of both a set of API methods, as well, a command line executable:

-You can refer to this HTML-rendered Jupyter notebook to see the examples of API usage.
+You can refer to this  HTML-rendered Jupyter notebook_ to see the examples of API usage.

 Installation
 ============